dharamghevariya/repo-contextr/README.md

 ### 4. File Contents
 Each file's content with:
-- Clear file path headers
+- Clear file path headers with git timestamps (when available)
 - Appropriate syntax highlighting language tags
 - Truncation notices for large files

 ### 5. Recent Changes (when --recent is used)
-- Shows only files modified in the last 7 days
+- Shows only files modified in the last 7 days with git timestamps
 - Includes file contents and statistics for those files
 - Adds a summary line indicating how many recent files were found